-The Neonatal Family Sanctum is to comprise of two key areas; a Neonatal Sanctum and a Parent’s Room located nearby.
+The Neonatal Family Sanctum will comprise of two key areas; a Neonatal Sanctum and a Parent’s Room located nearby.

-The Parent’s Room will be a private area, separate to the unit but still nearby.
+The Parent’s Room will be a private area, separate from the unit but still nearby.
 This is where parents can take some time out from the clinical setting during a stressful time, make a cup of tea in a comfortable environment and have some privacy.
-The space will also extend out into the CUMH private central garden area, allowing parents to get some fresh air and sit outside in an oasis of calm, so important for mental health and wellbeing.

 The Neonatal Sanctum will be a structure in the CUMH garden for parents to take a baby in palliative care, or for a seriously ill mother to access.
 Being able to step outside in a quiet dignified space, away from a clinical critical environment is so important for families.
 Sharing a small glimpse of nature with an ill or dying baby and seeing the blue sky in a place of quiet, solace and privacy creates cherished memories that will last for many years.